Larry Gene Bell: Confirmed

-Bell kidnapped 17-year-old Sharon Faye "Shari" Smith at gunpoint from the end of her driveway on Platt Springs Road in Lexington County, South Carolina around 3:38 p.m. on May 31, 1985 while she was collecting mail from the mailbox.
+Bell kidnapped 17-year-old Shari Faye Smith at gunpoint from the end of her driveway on Platt Springs Road in Lexington County, South Carolina on May 31, 1985.
 Her car was found abandoned at the curb near the mailbox.
-Shari's parents, Bob and Hilda Smith immediately contacted the Lexington Sheriff's Department to report their daughter missing.
-Two days after Shari's kidnapping, the Smith family received a phone call from her abductor, Bell.
-Bell called in a distorted voice from a payphone 20 miles from the Smith home in Columbia.
-Over the next few days, Bell called the Smith family regularly from a payphone to tell them Shari was fine and to taunt them.
-In fact, Shari likely was killed within twelve hours of her abduction.
+Over the next few days, Bell called the Smith family regularly from a payphone to tell them that Smith was fine and to taunt them.
+In fact, she likely was killed within 12 hours of her abduction.
+Her body was found in Saluda County, South Carolina after Bell called the Smith family and gave them directions to her remains.
+He also forced Smith to write a "Last Will and Testament" before he murdered her and taunted her family by telephone.